BadMochaCFW/BadMochaLoader/README.md

 kernel=sdmc:/linux/dtbImage.wiiu
 cmdline=root=/dev/mmcblk0p2 rootwait
 ```
 linux-loader's boot.cfg uses the concept of "profiles" to set up configurations for the Linux kernel.
 Note the section `[profile:debian]` - this creates a profile named `debian` with all the settings that follow.
-More on this later.

 The first section, `[loader]`, defines settings to control linux-loader's behaviour.
 The only option it has right now is `default`, to set the profile to be booted.
 You can see in the example that this is set to `debian`, so linux-loader will find and use the settings under `[profile:debian]`.
 This option must be present to use the boot.cfg features.
 It's intended for forwards-compatibility in case we ever add a boot menu.